Crawford Logan

 Crawford Logan is a British actor best known for his work in radio.
 In 2006 he became the latest actor to play the eponymous hero Paul Temple in a revival of the long-running mystery series on BBC radio.
 In 2009 he narrated the BBC Radio 4 Book of the Week, Newton and the Counterfeiter by Thomas Levenson.

-On television, he has appeared in Doctor Who as Deedrix in The Tom Baker story Meglos and Secret Army.
+On television, he has appeared in Doctor Who as Deedrix in the Tom Baker story Meglos and Secret Army.
 He is also a member of the band The Martians.
-Crawford Logan played D.I.
-Donaghue in the crime drama "P Division: Code Four One" on BBC Radio 4 in the 1994 and 1995 series.
+Logan played D.I.
+Donaghue in the crime drama P Division: Code Four One on BBC Radio 4 in the 1994 and 1995 series.